The Photographers Guide to Buying a Tripod-New

 However, if the tripod has an integrated head, please check that any posted tripod heights do not include the head.
 If the posted height includes the head, do not subtract the second line.
 Simply use the ground to eye level height.
 Now add at least 6″ to this number for a cushion.
 (Note I am not talking about my actual height, just the height to my eyes).

-When purchasing a tripod, one is first faced with two decisions regarding heads: integrated head or no head.
+When purchasing a tripod, one is first faced with two decisions regarding heads: Integrated Head or No Head.

-A. Buying a Tripod with an Attached Head-Things to Consider
+Buying a Tripod with an Attached Head-Things to Consider

 Tripods Sold with Heads vary greatly from flimsy models that are difficult to use to reasonably good tripods with heads that can be changed out.
 The main benefit of these tripods is that they usually cost less than having to buy a tripod and head separately.